 (d) the suspension or cancellation (other than a voluntary suspension or surrender) of a provider approval, service approval or supervisor certificate;

-(e) an amendment made to a provider approval, service approval or supervisor certificate for purposes of enforcement;
+(e) an amendment made to a provider approval, service approval or supervisor certificate for purposes of enforcement.

-(f) an allegation of disciplinary action leading to an order referred to in section 188B(3)(a) to (c) of the Law.
+[(f) deleted]

+(2A) For the purposes of section 270(5)(b), the following matters are prescribed —

+(a) proceedings commenced by an allegation made under section 188B of the Law that grounds for disciplinary action exist;

+(b) any order made in such proceedings.

 (3) The following information may be published —